Afrisnake/Coding-Blackjack-in-Python/README.md

 Python code for a multi-player game of Blackjack

 ## Introduction
-This Jupyter Notebook includes the Python code for a simple, textual, multi-player, multi-deck game of Blackjack - the most widely played casino banking game in the world.
+This Jupyter Notebook includes the Python code for a simple, text-based, multi-player, multi-deck game of Blackjack - the most widely played casino banking game in the world.
 Each player competes against the dealer with the aim of reaching a hand total closer to 21 (but not exceeding this value) than the dealer's total.
 The Wikipedia entry for [Blackjack](https://en.wikipedia.org/wiki/Blackjack) provides full details.
 The code was developed as a milestone project for the [2021 Complete Python Bootcamp](https://www.udemy.com/course/complete-python-bootcamp/).

 ## Implementation
 My implementation is a simplified version of the game, not including functionality to **double down**, **split**, **surrender** or place **insurance bets**.
 Docstrings are provided for the various classes, methods and functions.